BPHZ renormalisation and vanishing subcriticality asymptotics of the fractional $\Phi^3_d$ model: Introduction

 Note that fractional models near criticality have been studied before, in particular in the context of constructive Quantum Field Theory (QFT).
 For instance, the large-volume (infrared) behaviour of the static $\Phi^4_{4-\delta}$ model has been studied in~\cite{Brydges_Dimock_Hurd_non-Gaussian_98}, by modifying the Laplacian of the $\Phi^4_4$ model in order to make it subcritical.
 The picture that emerges from a renormalisation group (RG) analysis is that while for $\delta=0$, the RG flow converges to a Gaussian fixed point, for $\delta>0$, this fixed point becomes unstable, and a non-Gaussian fixed point appears.
 Recently, in~\cite{Aizenman_Duminilcopin_20} Aizenman and Duminil--Copin proved that by taking both the large-volume and zero-spacing (ultraviolet) limit of a lattice model converging to the $\Phi^4_4$ model, one converges to a model with Gaussian fluctuations.
 It is thus of interest to try to connect what is known on static models at and near criticality, with what happens to the renormalisation procedure in near-critical dynamical models.

 A final motivation for this article is that the equation~\eqref{eq:SPDE} is interesting in its own right.
 For instance, it approximates the Fisher--KPP equation for population dynamics~\cite{Fisher37,KPP37} for intermediate population values.
-Note that the real Fisher--KPP equation is semi-linear, as it contains a factor of the form $\sqrt{u(1-u)}$ in front of the noise $\xi$.
-It is currently not clear if such a nonlinearity could be handled with the help of regularity structures.
+Note that the real Fisher--KPP equation contains a factor of the form $\sqrt{u(1-u)}$ in front of the noise $\xi$, and it currently seems unlikely that such a nonlinearity could be handled with the help of regularity structures.
 However, an understanding of the equation with additive noise may provide some useful first insights on its dynamics.
 See also~\cite{BK17} for further motivation on considering SPDEs with fractional Laplacians as a way to regularise coupled SPDE--ODE systems.